leonsteinhaeuser/project-beta-automations/README.md

 # project-beta-automations

-This repository provides the ability to automate GitHub issues and pull requests along with the new project board.
-To do this, it automates the **Status** field to put issues and pull requests in the desired status.
+This repository provides the ability to automate GitHub issues and pull requests for [Github Projects (Beta)](https://docs.github.com/en/issues/trying-out-the-new-projects-experience/about-projects).
+To do this, it automates the **Status** field to put issues and pull requests in the desired status, and therefore the desired column in the Board view.
+If the issue or pull request is not already in the Project, it will be added.

 ## Example workflow within your repository